pwn2ooown/My-CTF-Challenges-Public/2025_TSCCTF/babystack/README.md

 ## Solution

 1. Overwrite `strlen` got entry of libc.got to control rip.
-2. Control rip to `add rsp, 0x58` and stack will be at you first input.
+2. Control rip to `add rsp, 0x58` and rsp will be at you first input.
-3. ROP to one_gadget.
+3. ROP-like and return to `one_gadget`.